Half tucking your shirt is a great way to make your legs look longer, give you some shape, and your outfit feel a little more finished.

 These are three good reasons to half tuck your shirt.

-The second reason to half tuck your shirt is because it makes you look slimmer.
-Oversized shirts are so popular, and wearing something oversized often makes you look, well, bigger.
-It’s true.
+2. The second reason to half tuck your shirt is because it helps define your waist.
+Oversized shirts are so popular, and wearing something oversized often makes you look bigger.
 But a little front tuck of your shirt keeps the shirt from overwhelming your body, AND it helps give your silhouette a waist.
 And show your waist is always more flattering and makes you look slimmer.

 It’s such a simple, quick-fix, and can make a huge difference.